 We do everything we have to and more.
 E.g. putting together an operations team of five people before passing a single customer trade through.
 It would have been easy to cut corners here (in full compliance with the regs) but we would then be in no position to onboard the 30k strong community in the first year, in my opinion.

 Losing money on every trade does not a business make.

 We’ve been clear about the commercial approach for a while now - this post is coming up a year old.
 There’s much more to us than free trades.

 I will of course take advantage of your generosity just like I only use Monzo overseas.

 That’s an absolutely egregious act of smash and grab by PwC!

 They have to do that because that’s what the regulator has decided is necessary in order to protect consumers.
 If you trust banks (who’re also regulated by the FCA) then I don’t see any reason why you shouldn’t trust Freetrade.
 The point of the regulation is that it saves you from having to worry about who you can trust

 A number of companies lose money on customers when using a freemium business model (e.g. on Spotify ~20% or so are paying customers).
 People got Monzo initially for the overseas card benefits but will then transfer to a full PCA account as they it starts offering full banking services that are infinitely better than traditional banks (for digital users).
 I trust Monzo!

 Check out the financials for Freetrade when they’re released, that should give you more comfort, they won’t be waiting long before turning a profit!

-An introduction to Monzo
+3 posts were merged into an existing topic: An introduction to Monzo